dorahacksglobal/Hackathon-Playbook/usjoin.md

 - **Hackathon Playbook**
 	- Architecture
+		- Improve website performance, capability.
-		- Improve website performance, capability, structure and/or styling.
+		- Design website structure and/or styling.
-		- Promote [Playbook][Playbook] to attact more visitors.
+		- Responsible for code deploy and bug(s).
 	- Coordinator
+		- Find proper contributors and assist their posting.
+		- Collect and update global hackathon info.
 		- Review regular Hackathon Playbook PRs except for those on Knowledge repo.
-		- Find proper contributors and assist their posting.
-		- Updating global hackathon info.
+		- Promote [Hackathon Playbook][Playbook] to attact more visitors.

 - **Study Room**
     - Topic owner
-		- Actively maintain the discussion on certain focus area on Discord.
+		- Actively maintain the discussion on certain focus area on Discord / Telegram / Wechat.
-		- Set up the architect of related knowledge repo on [Playbook][Playbook].
+		- Set up the architect of certain knowledge repo on [Hackathon Playbook][Playbook].
-		- Review PR submited to the related knowledge repo on [Playbook][Playbook].
+		- Review PR submited to the certain knowledge repo on [Hackathon Playbook][Playbook].
     - Event manager (50 USD per event)
-		- Organize events like tech talk, workshop, sharing session and have more than 5 thumb up from community.
+		- Organize events like tech talk, workshop, sharing session and have more than 3 thumb up from community.
-		- Generate proper follow up content like video or tech blog and publish on [Playbook][Playbook].
+		- Generate proper follow up content like video or tech blog and publish on [Hackathon Playbook][Playbook].
 	- Content steward (50 USD per post)
 		- Assist our partners to create high-quality educational content and successfully publish it in a proper format.
-		- The final published content or content link should be archived in [Playbook][Playbook].
+		- The final published content or content link should be archived in [Hackathon Playbook][Playbook].

 - **Hackathon Grant Group**
 	- Plan and execute seasonal hackathon grant.